Burling graphs revisited, part II: Structure: Notation

 \subsection{Notation for graphs and oriented graphs}

-By \emph{graph}, we mean a non-oriented graph, with no loops and no multiple edges.
-By \emph{oriented graph}, we mean a graph whose edges (called \emph{arcs}) are all oriented, and no arc can be oriented in both directions.
+Graphs in this article have no loops and no multiple edges.
+From now on, we use the term \emph{oriented graph} to refer to a graph whose edges (called \emph{arcs}) are all oriented and no arc is oriented in both directions, and we use the term \emph{non-oriented graph} or simply \emph{graph} only to refer to a graph with none of its edges oriented.

 When $G$ is a graph or an oriented graph, we denote by $V(G)$ its vertex set.
 We denote by $E(G)$ the set of edges of a graph $G$ and by $A(G)$ the set of arcs of an oriented graph.
 When $u$ and $v$ are vertices, we use the same notation $uv$ to denote an edge and an arc.
 Observe the arc $uv$ is different from the arc $vu$, while the edge $uv$ is equal to the edge $vu$.

-When $G$ is an oriented graph its \emph{underlying graph} is the graph $H$ such that $V(H) = V(G)$ and for all $u, v\in V(H)$, $uv\in E(H)$ if and only if $uv\in A(G)$ or $vu\in A(G)$.
+When $G$ is an oriented graph, its \emph{underlying graph} is the graph $H$ such that $V(H) = V(G)$ and for all $u, v\in V(H)$, $uv\in E(H)$ if and only if $uv\in A(G)$ or $vu\in A(G)$.
 We then also say that $G$ is an \emph{orientation of $H$}.
-When there is no risk of consusion, we often use the same letter to denote an oriented graph and its underlying graph.
+When there is no risk of confusion, we often use the same letter to denote an oriented graph and its underlying graph.